avinash516/Django_myDocumentation/README.md

 			path('Students/',include('Students.urls'))
 			]

-> **_NOTE:_** here we are importing the include because all the app urls are need to include in project urls.py file,so we are import include and giving path for browser.
+* here we are importing the include because all the app urls are need to include in project urls.py file,so we are import include and giving path for browser.

 * **check in browser.** localhost:8080/Students/index